 We know that James was married twice.
 He was first married to a mysterious Mrs. Moore, the widow of Judge Moore (Vesey Genealogy Late Eighteenth Century; Anonymous Letter 2000).
 This marriage posses several problems that so far have defied solution.
 We know that his son James Palmer, Jr., was born at sea in 1797, while James was serving in the Caribbean.
 This would make James only about 16 or 17 when he became a father!
 Very young for a man to marry in the past.
 He was also shouldering the responsibilities of a captain at a very young age as well.
 During this period it was not unusual for commissions to be purchased by a father for his son at a very young age (Farwell 1972, 25).
 However, it was not a wise career move for a young officer to marry.
 According to Farewell (1981, 233), "The rule of thumb was that subalterns may not marry, captains might marry, majors should marry, and lieutenant-colonels must marry."
 Given this background, it might be the case that he sired an illegitimate son, but this has yet to be verified.
 There is a marriage license for a James Palmer and Ellen Moore in 1800, Diocese of Dublin.
 This would make James 19 or 21, still young, but a more likely age for a marriage.
 Is this your James?
 If so, then what was Mrs. Moore's maiden name?
 Who was the mother of James, Jr.?
 Was he illegitimate?
 Was James married to another woman before Mrs. Moore?
 As you can see, more research is required.

 James married for a second time to Eliza (or Elizabeth) Nash, daughter of Llewellyn Nash and Priscilla Deane Spread of County Cork (J. G. White [1905-1918] 1969, 3:105-112).
 Patricia and I had estimated that they were married around 1820.
 However, we found a marriage record for a James Palmer and Elizabeth Nash from the Diocese of Cork and Ross, County Cork, Ireland, with a year of 1827.
 This would be after the birth of Thomas William Palmer in 1822.
 We suspect that this is a transcription error and should read 1821.
-Internal evidence in the Palmer Letters (1841-1883) indicates that Thomas William Palmer, Henry Wellington Palmer, and Priscilla Palmer were siblings and that James Palmer, Jr., was a step-brother.
+Internal evidence in the Palmer Letters (1841-1883) indicates that Thomas William Palmer, Henry Wellington Palmer, and Priscilla Palmer were siblings and that James Palmer, Jr., was a half-brother.
 We are in the process of verifying the date.
 Obviously, further research is required to clarify the structure of James's two families.

 As the table below will show, the military career of James, Sr., was not brilliant.
 He only served on one active campaign in the West Indies.
 After that he served in reserve outfits in Ireland.
 Was his health ruined in the Caribbean?
 Did he damage his chances for advancement because of his relationship with Mrs. Moore?